21centuryweather/RNS_Sydney_bushfire/README.md

 | d0198  fcst   | 450    | 450    | 24x24 | 576  | 230      | 12 min          |
 | d0198  recon  |        |        |       | 192  | 8        | 1 min           |

-### Total per day
+### Total per day per experiment

 - ~725 SU per day
 - ~30 min walltime per day

 ## Experiments

-Description of experiments
+Description of experiments:

 <img width="468" height="166" alt="image" src="https://github.com/user-attachments/assets/70c69e67-933a-4bd1-ba6c-e3146e6b6e76" />

+The simulation suite `u-dg216` has been updated so that any simulations (e.g. regions, resolutions, models) with "drysoil" in their name will have their soil initial conditions reduced by [u-dr216/bin/adjust_soil_ics.py](https://code.metoffice.gov.uk/trac/roses-u/browser/d/r/2/1/6/trunk/bin/adjust_soil_ics.py).

+Any simulation with "albedo" in their name will be pointed to a pre-adjusted ancil by the optional file [u-dr216/app/um/opt/rose-app-burnt_albedo.conf](https://code.metoffice.gov.uk/trac/roses-u/browser/d/r/2/1/6/trunk/app/um/opt/rose-app-burnt_albedo.conf).
+Any simulation with "bare" in the name will be pointed to [u-dr216/app/um/opt/rose-app-burnt_bare.conf](https://code.metoffice.gov.uk/trac/roses-u/browser/d/r/2/1/6/trunk/app/um/opt/rose-app-burnt_bare.conf).
+These are pre-adjusted by python scripts in the ancils folder (see below for instructions).
+Simulations with both bare and albedo in their name will have both aspects updated.

-To run on Gadi:
+# To run on Gadi:

 ## Generate ancils